-She’s a philanthropist, a GIA certified gemmologist and holds the Guinness World Record for the most countries visited, in a continuous journey by car.
+She’s a philanthropist, mother, a GIA certified gemmologist and holds the Guinness World Record for the most countries visited, in a continuous journey by car.
 By DOLORES AU

 If there was a living embodiment that ‘blondes have more fun’ – Paige Parker, 50, is it.
 You would certainly think so if you follow her Instagram account.
 It paints the busy, colourful life of a globetrotting beautiful blonde, always immaculately groomed, even in exercise gear, sans makeup.
 Never one to shy away from colours and new styles, this elegant blonde easily carries off ultra-hip deconstructed high street pieces, with as much aplomb and class as she does a designer ball gown.
 Or you could just read her best-selling book, Don’t Call Me Mrs Rogers that chronicles her travels around the world, that ultimately won her and hubby (then-fiancé) the Guinness World Record for the most countries visited in a continuous journey by car (in this case a yellow custom-built Mercedes off-road vehicle and trailer).

 More than a travelogue, it’s a book about self-discovery and evolution, as Paige finds her own worldview turned upside down.
 It also captures the inspiring women she’s met on the road.